rheactor/rheactor-parser/README.md

 ```

 Note that, although it _looks like_ a valid definition, the output will be `undefined` instead of `1+2`.
-This is because keywords are _never captured_, which makes them a valid option if the objective is just to validate input, as this makes it a more performant option.
+This is because tokens are _never captured_, which makes them a valid option if the objective is just to validate input, as this makes it a more performant option.

 If you want to _capture_ you still have to use _regular expressions_.